vg-json-data/sm-json-data/strats.md

 A `comeInWithXMode` object does not have any properties.

-A `comeInWithXMode` entrance condition must match with  a `leaveWithXModeSetup` entrance condition on the other side of the door:
+A `comeInWithXMode` entrance condition must match with a `leaveWithDamage` exit condition having `xMode` set to true on the other side of the door.

 Only water to water transitions are known to be possible.

-When matching with a `leaveWithXModeSetup`, a `comeInWithXMode` has implicit requirements:
+When matching with a `leaveWithDamage`, a `comeInWithXMode` has implicit requirements:
 - The tech requirement `canDoorTransitionXMode`.
 - The `XRayScope` item requirement.
 - The requirements `{"and": [{"noFlashSuit": {}}, {"noBlueSuit": {}}]}`.